AgileRL/AgileRL/docs/tutorials/gymnasium/agilerl_recurrent_ppo_tutorial.rst

             "ENT_COEF": 0.0,  # Entropy coefficient
             "VF_COEF": 0.5,  # Value function coefficient
             "MAX_GRAD_NORM": 0.5,  # Maximum norm for gradient clipping
-            "SHARE_ENCODERS": False, # Flag to signal that we want to share encoders between agents "RECURRENT": True # Flag to signal that we want a recurrent policy "USE_ROLLOUT_BUFFER ": True # Use a rollout buffer for data collection "TARGET_KL": None,  # Target KL divergence threshold "UPDATE_EPOCHS": 4,  # Number of policy update epochs "TARGET_SCORE": 200.0,  # Target score that will beat the environment "MAX_STEPS": 150000,  # Maximum number of steps an agent takes in an environment "EVO_STEPS": 10000,  # Evolution frequency
+            "SHARE_ENCODERS": True, # Flag to signal that we want to share encoders between agents "RECURRENT": True # Flag to signal that we want a recurrent policy "USE_ROLLOUT_BUFFER ": True # Use a rollout buffer for data collection "TARGET_KL": None,  # Target KL divergence threshold "UPDATE_EPOCHS": 4,  # Number of policy update epochs "TARGET_SCORE": -200.0,  # Target score that will beat the environment "MAX_STEPS": 150000,  # Maximum number of steps an agent takes in an environment "EVO_STEPS": 10000,  # Evolution frequency
             "EVAL_STEPS": None,  # Number of evaluation steps per episode